-The contents of the block surrounded by arrow brackets – <accessor_body> are similar to the content of any method.
-It declares the actions that must be performed to change the value of the property.
-The method uses a hidden parameter called value, which is available in C# by default and contains the new value of the property.
+The content of the code block surrounded by angle brackets – <accessor_body> is similar to the content of any other method.
+Execution of the code in the accessor body changes the value of the property.
+The method uses a hidden parameter, called value, which C# provides by default and that contains the new value of the property.
 The type of the parameter is the same as the type of the property.

-Let’s add the example for the property Age in the class Dog to illustrate what we discussed so far:
+Let’s update the example of the property Age in the class Dog, to illustrate what we discussed so far: